 Can Delta 8 THC make you paranoid?

 Delta-8 THC (delta-8 tetrahydrocannabinol) is a chemical compound found in cannabis which produces psychoactive effects when consumed.
-It can cause a range of physical and mental symptoms including paranoia, panic attacks, memory loss, hallucinations, confusion, and depression.
-The effects of delta-8 THC vary from person to person depending on their body chemistry, tolerance level, previous use of marijuana, etc. Some people report feeling anxious or panicky after consuming delta-8 THC while others feel relaxed or mellow.
+It can cause a range of physical and mental symptoms including paranoia, panic attacks, memory loss, hallucinations, confusion, and gloom.
+The effects of delta-8 THC vary from person to person depending on their body chemistry, tolerance level, previous use of marijuana, etc. Some people report feeling worrisome or panicky after consuming delta-8 THC while others feel relaxed or mellow.

-The first reported synthetization of delta-8 was in 1966 when researchers at the University of California discovered that this type of cannabinoid caused behavioral changes in mice.
-Since then, many studies have been done to find out how delta-8 affects humans.
-In 1970, the National Institute On Drug Abuse (NIDA) conducted a study where they gave volunteers either a placebo or a low dose of delta-8 THC.
 They were asked to take part in a series of tests designed to measure their cognitive abilities such as attention span, short term memory, and working memory.
 After taking the test, participants were given a drug screen to check if they had any illegal substances in their system.
 None of the participants tested positive for anything during the experiment.
 Participants who took the placebo showed no signs of impairment while those who took the low dose of delta-8 experienced moderate side effects like dry mouth, dizziness, drowsiness, and impaired coordination.

 In another study published in 2013, scientists studied the effect of delta-8 THC on human behavior.
 This study involved giving volunteers either a placebo or different doses of delta-8 THC before performing a task called the Continuous Performance Test.
 During this test, participants are shown a stream of letters and numbers on a computer screen.
 Their job is to press one key whenever they see a letter or number except the ones they are instructed to ignore.
 If they do so quickly enough, they receive a monetary reward.
 After completing the task, participants were administered a drug test to determine whether or not they had taken any drugs.
 The results revealed that the volunteers who took the placebo performed well on the test while those who took the higher doses did poorly because they became distracted by the tasks irrelevant stimuli.